microcoder-py/language-detection-multilingualBERT/README.md

 ### If you want to train it on more, or different languages

 You can find the list of languages available under the Wiki40B dataset in [this link](https://www.tensorflow.org/datasets/catalog/wiki40b).
-Simply add the languages to the list ```languages_list``` in the file ```modelling.py``` and run it, everything else is configured to work automatically
+Simply add the languages to the list ```list_languages``` in the file ```modelling.py``` and run it, everything else is configured to work automatically

 ### If you want to perform inference, i.e. simply find what language a given document is written in